openmv/openmv-projects/donkey-car/README.md

 ![Holder](images/build/step(10)small.jpg "Holder")

 Next, remove the plastic hood from your RC car.
 The hood is held on by four metal pin clips.
 After removing the hood you should see the guts of your RC car like in the image below.
 We'll mount the base onto the four posts on your RC car.
 To secure the base we'll use the same metal clips the hood was held on with.
-However, we'll have to put some effort into doing this since cutouts to secure the base to the RC car are tight.
+However, we'll have to put some effort into doing this since cutouts on the base to secure the base to the RC car are tight.

 ![Hood](images/build/step(11)small.jpg "Hood")